aaron-grau/curic/rails/projects/first_routes/README.md

 ## Learning Goals

-+ be able to create routes in `routes.rb`
++ Be able to create routes in `routes.rb`
-+ be able to read and understand rails server error messages
++ Be able to read and understand rails server error messages
-+ know the three places that `params` come from
++ Know the three places that `params` come from
-+ be able to nest query value parameters
++ Be able to nest query value parameters
-+ be able to write controller actions that read from and write to the database
++ Be able to write controller actions that read from and write to the database
-+ know how and when to render errors
++ Know how and when to render errors

 [aa-contactsapi]: http://aa-contactsapi.herokuapp.com